yanakapylova/vocal-studio-auth-service/README.md

    cd https://github.com/yanakapylova/vocal-studio-auth-service
    ```

 2. Ensure that the **authentication server** is started **after the general server**, as it depends on RabbitMQ and other resources configured by the general server.
-This is especially important when using the unified Docker Compose file.

 3. Start the service using the internal Docker Compose file:
    ```bash